 Rising Sea Levels

-Sea level have risen in parts of Puget Sound such as Seattle (Figure 4) and are projected to continue to rise (Figure 1).
-Sea levels in Skagit Bay are not currently being measured and this rpresents a significant data gap, however we do know that the Skagit delta is subsiding (sinking lower) which alone can contribute to a relative rise in sea levels.
+Sea level has risen in parts of Puget Sound such as Seattle and are projected to continue to rise (Figure 2).
+Sea levels in Skagit Bay are not currently being measured and this represents a significant data gap, however we do know that the Skagit delta is subsiding (sinking lower) which alone can contribute to a relative rise in sea levels.
 This is contrasted by the Olympic peninsula which is rising due to pressure between the plates, and is currently off-setting slightly gains in sea levels.

 The implications of rising sea levels in the Skagit region are critical because the Skagit delta is in a low-lying area much of which is currently below the average sea level.
 Rising sea levels place pressure on dikes, reduce gravity fed drainage of agricultural lands, increase flood implications for Mt.
 Vernon and the other small cities, affect groundwater, increase damages from storms, and affect other infrastructure and homes.

 The Intergovernmental Panel on Climate Change (IPCC) has published global projections of sea level rise.
-However translating the global projections of sea levels into local projections for the Puget Sound hinge on multiple local factors, like atmospheric circulation patterns and vertical land movement.
-For instance in Puget Sound the Olympic Peninsula shorelines are rising whereas the Skagit delta shorelines are sinking.
+However, translating the global or West Coast projections of sea levels into Skagit-specific projections hinges on multiple local factors, like atmospheric circulation patterns and vertical land movement.
+For instance, as noted above, in Puget Sound the Olympic Peninsula shorelines are rising whereas the Skagit delta shorelines are sinking.

 The science underpinning global sea level rise projections and estimates of local impacts are rapidly evolving, and more recent studies indicate higher rates of global sea level rise than those discussed above.